AV-Lab/av.github.io/policy.md

 By committing to these guidelines, we can create an optimal working environment that fosters collaboration while respecting every individual's need for concentration and respect.

+# Work Environment and Collaboration

+- **Physical Presence**: All students and staff are expected to be present at the AV Lab or designated locations during KU's official working hours.
+This presence should align with the productivity needs and safety protocols defined by the Advisor.

+- **Collaboration with Peers**: Active collaboration is crucial within the AV Lab team.
+Sharing insights, assisting peers, and driving the project's goals forward should be a collective endeavor.

+# Interaction Norms

+- **Advisor's Requests**: Students and staff are obligated to fulfill technical, academic, and administrative requests from the Advisor.
+This encompasses a range of requirements from software submissions to scientific writing and other relevant materials.

+- **Response Time**: When the Advisor requests materials or information, the expected response time is within 24 hours.
+If a particular request demands more time due to its complexity or unavailability, it is essential to communicate this to the Advisor immediately.
+Extensions will be granted based on the specific circumstances.

+- **Accurate Reporting**: Students and staff are expected to report results precisely and in a timely manner, avoiding exaggeration or misrepresentation.

+- **Vacation and Task Scheduling**: Students and staff should only take vacation after the completion of pending tasks and are responsible for updating the task schedule accordingly.